Making Derivatives Markets Safer – Implementation

 For further information, see the latest FSB progress reports on implementation of OTC derivatives market reforms (as of October 2019) and on removal of legal barriers to trade reporting (November 2018) as well as the FSB report on Review of OTC derivatives market reform: Effectiveness and broader effects of the reforms (June 2017)

 1 For the purposes of this sub-section, “comprehensive” means that the standards, criteria or requirements apply to over 90% of OTC derivatives transactions as estimated by that jurisdiction.
-In the case of margin requirements, “comprehensive” means that the standards, criteria or requirements in force in a jurisdiction would have to apply to over 90% of transactions covered, consistent with the BCBS–IOSCO Working Group on Margin Requirements phase in periods.
-See the FSB report on OTC Derivatives Markets Reforms: 2019 Progress Report on Implementation (October 2019).↩
+In the case of margin requirements, “comprehensive” means that the standards, criteria or requirements in force in a jurisdiction would have to apply to over 90% of transactions covered, consistent with the BCBS–IOSCO Working Group on Margin Requirements phase in periods.↩

 2 See the FSB Guidance on financial resources to support CCP resolution and on the treatment of CCP equity in resolution (November 2020).↩